mnencia/mchfuse/README.md

 ## Known Limits

-* For the moment, you must be on the same network of the device
 * Write performances need improvements

 ## TODO

-* Device locality detection to allow accessing the device remotely
 * Mount helper, to support mounting from `/etc/fstab`
 * Performance tests
 * Device list command